Chicago shooting on Lower Wacker Drive leaves teen in critical condition, CPD says

 RELATED: Kennedy Expressway shooting near Belmont closes inbound lanes at Kimball, Illinois State Police say

+The teen, who was the driver, and his girlfriend were followed by several unknown vehicles.
+Drivers of the unknown vehicles shot at the victim's car and striking him in the neck.

-The teen was transported to Northwestern Medicine from West Wacker Drive and West Randolph Street, Chicago Fire Department officials said.
+The teen was transported to Northwestern Memorial Hospital from West Wacker Drive and West Randolph Street, Chicago Fire Department officials said.

 RELATED: Off-duty Chicago police officer shoots Albany Park home intruder in face while wife shields baby, prosecutor says

-Chicago police are still investigating the shooting.
-It's not known if any suspects are in custody.
+Area Three Detectives are still investigating the shooting.
+No suspects are in custody.

 This is a breaking news story.
 Check back for updates.